 Prior to joining ECA, Oliver was Policy Team Leader for the Energy and Water Consumers’ Advocacy Program at the Public Interest Advocacy Centre.
 His time at PIAC culminated in the first consumer challenge to electricity network revenues in the Australian Competition Tribunal, with which he was intimately involved.
 At PIAC, he also worked on issues including energy consumer protections, improving the effectiveness of the retail energy market (including pricing and solar feed-in tariffs) and consumer engagement.

 Oliver has qualifications in Arts, Public Administration and Economic Policy.
 He is passionate about the fair provision of essential energy services that are accessible and meet the needs of consumers.

 Industry representative, Nigel Morris

-Nigel Morris has been involved in solar energy for more than 20 years.
+Nigel Morris has been involved in the solar industry for more than 25 years.

-He is a prolific blogger, sits on a number of advisory boards in the solar industry and is a proud solar citizen.
+He is a prolific blogger, sits on a number of advisory boards in the solar industry and is a proud solar citizen and electric motorcycle owner.